The Invisible Network: Why Global-Fi Architecture Is the Enterprise Differentiator of 2026

 - Download

-This briefing is not a feature comparison or a vendor matrix.
-It is a directional investment thesis, written from the practice floor, informed by hundreds of enterprise deployments, and framed for the conversation your board is already having: What is the network supposed to do for the business?
+This article is not a feature comparison or a vendor matrix.
+It is a directional investment thesis, written from the view of a team informed by hundreds of enterprise deployments, and framed for the conversation your board is already having: What is the network supposed to do for the business, and what does it cost us when it falls short?

 1. Wireless-first architecture: The default has changed